Pattern Avoidance for Random Permutations: Proofs

-\end{lemma} \begin{proof} First we condition on $X_\alpha$, which contributes a factor of $1/j!$.
+\end{lemma} \begin{proof} First we condition on $X_\alpha$, which contributes a factor of $1/m!$.
 By conditioning on $X_{\alpha}$, we assume that the $s$ common elements are in their proper order with respect to $X_\beta$.
 It may so happen that, conditional on $X_\alpha$, no such event can occur, which justifies the inequality.

-Consider first $s = j-1$, i.e., condition on $j-1$ of the entries being in their proper order.
-Assuming that it is possible to realize both events simultaneously, the remaining element has probability $1/j$ of appearing in its correct order.

-Consider, for general $s$, conditional on $s$ entries being in their proper order, the probability that the remaining $j-s$ elements appear in their proper order is then $((s+1) (s+2)\cdots j)^{-1}$. \end{proof}
+Consider first $s = m-1$, i.e., condition on $m-1$ of the entries being in their proper order.
+Assuming that it is possible to realize both events simultaneously, the remaining element has probability $1/m$ of appearing in its correct order.
+For general $s$, conditional on $s$ entries being in their proper order, the probability that the remaining $m-s$ elements appear in their proper order is then $((s+1) (s+2)\cdots m)^{-1}$. \end{proof}